 This herb is often used to treat mood disorders or depression, but it can also relieve chronic insomnia.
 It comes as a tincture or pills.
 It can have side effects, such as sun sensitivity, so if those occur discontinue use.

-Legacy Freedom - Outpatient Alcohol and Drug Treatment in Raleigh NC
+Freedom Detox - Outpatient Alcohol and Drug Treatment in Charlotte NC

 Do you have questions about the different types of addiction?
-Call Legacy Freedom Treatment Center today to get the answers you need about our alcohol and drug treatment in Raleigh NC.
+Call Freedom Detox Treatment Center today to get the answers you need about our alcohol and drug treatment in Charlotte NC.
 An admissions counselor is waiting to talk with you about substance abuse and recovery.
 We offer outpatient programs designed to let you continue to work and meet family obligations.
 Call us today to discuss the many treatment options we offer.
 We have alternative therapies not found in other facilities that allow us to offer you an individualized program.
-Call our Raleigh rehab center to get started.
+Call our Charlotte rehab center to get started.